 Cunningham missed some time due to injury in April and May, but otherwise spent the season playing second at Altoona.
 He never got going with the bat.
 Although his walk rate improved to the point of being fairly good, his power dropped of badly.
 On the plus side, his defense improved significantly and he committed only 12 errors, possibly a sign that his knee is finally healthy.

 Cunningham returned to Altoona and rediscovered his HR power, but otherwise was largely the same hitter.
 In fact, his walk rate dropped significantly, leading to a dismal OBP.
 There was a period when he seemed to be making progress; he had a dozen HRs in May and June and slugged over .500, although he still didn’t hit for average.
 Cunningham collapsed in the last two months, though, with OPS figures of .577 and .473 in July and August.
 On the plus side, he’s continued to improve defensively and played well at second in 2013, and he finally managed to stay healthy all year.

-The Pirates will almost certainly send Cunningham back to AA again in 2014, as he’s clearly not ready for AAA.
-He’ll be eligible again for the Rule 5 draft and won’t be selected.
+The Pirates will send Cunningham back to AA again in 2014, as he’s clearly not ready for AAA.
+With Gift Ngoepe moving to second to make room for Alen Hanson, the Pirates have moved Cunningham to thirdbase.
+He was eligible again for the Rule 5 draft and wasn’t selected.
 It’ll be one more year before he’s eligible for minor league free agency.